Frequently asked questions

 • We travel mostly along sheltered waters with minimal motion.
 Only one stretch — about 8 hours long — occasionally has larger swells (the biggest I’ve experienced is around 4–5 feet).
 After that, it’s calm again for the remainder of the expedition.
 On our most recent trip, a guest prone to seasickness took Ondansetron, which eased her nausea within minutes.
 (Note: in Australia, Ondansetron requires a prescription.)

 However, Papua remains one of the most remote and untamed corners of the planet.
-Conditions and wildlife encounters can’t be scripted — even with our years of experience, we can’t guarantee sightings.
+Conditions and wildlife encounters can’t be scripted: even with our years of experience, we can’t guarantee sightings.

 That’s exactly what makes each journey unique: no two expeditions are ever the same, and we’re always exploring new spots.
-Many of our guests return year after year precisely because each trip is a fresh adventure.
+Many of my guests return year after year precisely because each trip is a fresh adventure.

 • Yes, the whale sharks aren’t seasonal.
 The only time of year they become harder to find is during the Idul Fitri (Eid) holiday, when the Bagans — the traditional fishing platforms — are absent from the bay.